 H.R.
 No. 306 is a resolution recognizing March 2025 as Bleeding Disorders Awareness Month in Texas.
 This observance aims to raise awareness about hemophilia and other hereditary bleeding disorders that affect approximately three million Americans.
 These disorders hinder the body's ability to form proper blood clots due to defects in platelets, clotting proteins, or blood vessels, leading to excessive bleeding from minor injuries, easy bruising, and other serious health issues.
 The resolution highlights the importance of awareness and support for research and resources to improve the lives of those affected by these potentially life-threatening conditions.

-The resolution notes that Bleeding Disorders Awareness Month has its roots in Hemophilia Awareness Month, which was federally designated in March 1986 and later expanded in March 2016 to include other bleeding disorders like von Willebrand disease.
-By recognizing this month, the Texas House of Representatives encourages all Texans to educate themselves about bleeding disorders and support efforts to enhance the quality of life for individuals living with these conditions.
+The resolution notes that Hemophilia Awareness Month was first federally designated in March 1986 and expanded in March 2016 to include other bleeding disorders, such as von Willebrand disease.
+By recognizing Bleeding Disorders Awareness Month, the Texas House of Representatives encourages all Texans to educate themselves about these conditions and support efforts to enhance the quality of life for individuals living with bleeding disorders.
+The resolution was adopted by the House on February 25, 2025.